modular/modular/KGEN/docs/public/programming-manual.md

     print(a)   # Should print "Goodbye"
 ```

-The compiler isn't allowing us to make a copy of our string: `MyString` contains
+The Mojo compiler doesn't allow us to copy the string from `a` to `b` because
-an instance of `Pointer` (which is equivalent to a low-level C pointer), and
+it doesn't know how to. `MyString` contains an instance of `Pointer` (which is
+equivalent to a low-level C pointer) and Mojo doesn't know what kind of data it
-Mojo can't know "what the pointer means" or "how to copy it" - this is one reason
-why application level programmers should use higher level types like arrays and
-slices!
-More generally, some types (like atomic numbers) cannot be copied or
+points to or how to copy it.
+More generally, some types (like atomic numbers)
-moved around because their address provides an **identity** just like a
+cannot be copied or moved around because their address provides an **identity**
-class instance does.
+just like a class instance does.

-In this case, we do want our string to be copyable around.
+In this case, we do want our string to be copyable.
 To enable this, we
 implement the `__copyinit__` special method, which is conventionally
 implemented like this: